starrlord/MKVConcertChapterizer/README.md

 ### Output

-An MKV file with chapters added at 5-minute intervals, each chapter named after the detected song title.
+An MKV file with chapters added at specified intervals, each chapter named after the detected song title.

 ```xml
 <?xml version='1.0' encoding='utf-8'?>